0xanonymeow/focalboard/RENDER_DEPLOYMENT.md

 - Check build logs if deployment fails
 - Verify DATABASE_URL is correctly set
 - Ensure FOCALBOARD_SERVERROOT matches your actual URL
+- **IPv6 connection errors**: Use Supabase's pooler connection string (e.g., `aws-0-region.pooler.supabase.com`) instead of the direct database connection
+- **".env file not found" warning**: This is normal in production - the app will use environment variables